AndreyKoltsov1997/PerformanceInvestigation/src/main/java/README.md

 System.out.println (standard output) had been excluded from measurement, since the ways to provide the results may vary (serialization, send over the wire, etc.)

 ### 2.1.2 Warmup
 When benchmarking JVM applications, warmup provides a more stable results.
-Once class loading is complete, all classes that're used during the bootstrap are pushed onto JVM cache, which makes them faster at runtime, while other classes are loaded on per-request basis.
+Once class loading is complete, all classes used during the bootstrap are pushed onto JVM cache, which makes them faster at runtime, while other classes are loaded on per-request basis.
-The first invokation of application (in our case - prime numbers fetcher) would be slower than the following ones.
+The first invocation of application (in our case - prime numbers' fetcher) would be slower than the following ones.
 During the initial execution, additional time would be taken to lazy class loading and JIT.
 Thus, that'd be useful to cache all classes beforehand, thus they'd be instantly accessed at runtime.

+### 2.1.3 Avoiding dead code elimination by JVM
+JVM might detect that the result of the benchmarking method is not used anywhere.
+As a result, that'd apply optimizations.
+Consider the fact we'd want to focus on "real" use cases, that would provide insufficient results.
+JVM provides `Blackhole` object, which might be used as a consumer of the result.
+Therefore, we'd prevent JVM's optimization related to the unused code.
+### 2.1.4 SetUp / TearDown
+Given the nature of the original method and the fact it generates sequence of the numbers on demand, no set up or tear down actions are needed.

 ## 2.2 Execution
+JVM options: `-Xms4096m -Xmx4096m`
 ### 2.2.1 Original solution

 # 3. Code enhancements
 1. isPrime(...) signature is insufficient.
-It could be replaces with boolean rather than throwing and handlng excewption.
+It could be replaced with boolean rather than throwing and handling exception.

 ## 3.1 Thread execution
 Regular thread pool has one queue.
 Each thread from the pool locks the queue, dequeue a task and remove the lock.